Image

 Get Started

-Weapons Crime Attorney in Phelps County, MO: What Counts as a Weapons Crime in Missouri?
+Weapons Crime Attorney in Phelps County, MO: What is a Weapons Crime in Missouri?

 Unlawful Firearm Possession in the Phelps County, MO Area

-Unlawful Use of a Weapon in Phelps County, MO
+Unlawful Use of a Weapon in the Phelps County, MO Area

 These crimes are more common in Phelps County, MO than you might think—and incredibly serious.
 They often involve: